Textualize/textual/docs/how-to/package-an-application.md

 In other words:
 we've created a function called `run` that runs the calculator application;
-then we've changed the `__main__` test to run that function (we keep that because it lets us run our application with `python -m`; this can be useful during development).
+note that we've also changed the `__main__` test to run that function (we keep that because it lets us run our application with `python -m`; this can be useful during development).

 #### Declaring the runnable command

-Having done the above, we're all set to tell the packaging tool what to call the final command that the user will run, and what it should do when they run it.
+Having created the entry point, we're all set to tell the packaging tool what to call the final command that the user will run, and what it should do when they run it.
 For Hatch and Poetry it is a case of adding:

 ```
-<application-name> = "<entry-point>"
+application-name = "entry-point"
 ```

 to the correct section of `pyproject.toml`.
 In the case of our calculator example, the command we want is `calculator` and the entry point is the `run` function in the module `calculator.py` which is in the package `textual_calculator`;
-we specify this with `textual_calculator.calculator:run`.
+we specify this with `textual_calculator.calculator:run` (the format is the import path, a colon, then the name of the function to call).

 === "pyproject.toml (Hatch)"